 A contingency fee contract lets an accident victim – an average person – stand on a level playing field with a well-funded insurance company.
 It’s important for accident victims to read and closely scrutinize a contingency fee contract before signing it, and it’s also important to ask as many questions about the contract as you need to ask.
 Also be sure that you’re comfortable and at ease with the attorney you’ve chosen – you’ll probably be working together for months and in some cases longer.

 Some injuries just happen – they’re not really anyone’s fault.
 The law used to call them “acts of God” – injuries that can’t be avoided in circumstances like bad weather.
 If you’ve been injured and you don’t know if someone else can be held legally accountable, seek legal advice at once.
-And in California, before you accept any insurance company’s offer to settle, arrange a consultation with an experienced Oakland or San Francisco personal injury attorney.
+And in California, before you accept any insurance company’s offer to settle, arrange a consultation with an experienced San Francisco personal injury attorney or San Jose personal injury lawyer.

 Without an experienced personal injury attorney’s insights and seasoned legal advice, you may not know whether or not you even have a legitimate personal injury claim, and you won’t know what that claim might actually be worth.
 When you’ve been injured by someone else’s negligence in the state of California, there is absolutely no reason to settle for one cent less than you deserve.